-French reinsurer SCOR has reported a net loss of €239 million for the first half of 2022, driven by claims related to the drought in Brazil, flooding in Australia and other weather events, the war in Ukraine, and further losses related to the COVID-19 pandemic.
+French reinsurer SCOR has reported a net loss of €239 million for 2022, driven by claims related to the drought in Brazil, flooding in Australia and other weather events, the war in Ukraine, and further losses related to the COVID-19 pandemic.

 SCOR also experienced losses related to the COVID-19 pandemic of €254 million in H1 2022.
 Within its life and health (L&H) business, SCOR says that it is actively managing the portfolio and is diversifying away from pandemic risk to focus its growth on transactional lines of business such as longevity and financial solutions.

 Additionally, says SCOR, the period was marked by heavy floods in South Africa and Australia, and storms in France.

 During H1 2022, the reinsurer’s result was also impacted by the materialization of latent claims related to sexual molestation from the 1980s in the U.S., while the company’s provision related to potential claims consequent to the war in Ukraine, which was booked in the first quarter of 2022, is unchanged.

 At the same time, SCOR’s performance in the period was impacted by two non-operating items: a €45 million tax charge provisioned following negative taxable results in certain jurisdictions, and a €30 million pre-tax impact related to the option on own shares granted to SCOR valued at fair value through income.

 In terms of premiums, overall, SCOR has reported an 8.3% rise in gross written premiums (GWP) in H1 2022 to €9.7 billion, with growth in property and casualty (P&C) offsetting a decline in L&H.